Tools & calculators

-Note that Item 2 (above), the bonus point from NAB, is not payable for Qantas Holidays or Jetstar flights.
+Note that the bonus point from NAB is not payable for Qantas Holidays or Jetstar flights.

 Points cap may be a problem

-There’s a points cap, but it’s very unlikely to trouble you.
+There is a points cap, and there may be months when you reach it.
 After the first $3,000 you spend on the card each month, you’ll earn no more points for that month.